marpaia/chef-osx/README.md

 If you'd like to keep this chef repository somewhere besides `~/github`, modify the value for `cookbook_path` in `client.rb`.
-If you'd like to run a particular subset of the cookbooks in this chef repository, modify `roles/mac_os_x.json` or create a new role json files with a custom run_list.
+If you'd like to run a particular subset of the cookbooks in this chef repository, modify `roles/mac_os_x.json` or create a new role json file with a more customized run_list.

 Considerations
 ==============